top of page

 ARTS

 Residents are the lifeline of our campaign, therefore our office will reflect the constituents we serve.
 Open communication and transparent decision making is the foundation of our service philosophy and what makes for effective representation.
 I encourage citizen participation and believe in an accessible and responsive government.
-I have been a district resident for over 16 years and will give our community the strong and unifying voice we need.
-We're in it together!

 CONSTITUENT SERVICES